MalvinaPap/FCC-Front_End_Libraries_Projects/README.md

 ### Project No.4: JavaScript Calculator
 This is a simple calculator that can do all the basic mathematical operations -- add, subtract, multiply, divide -- plus square a number.
 It was built using Bootstrap (HTML,CSS) and Vanilla.js (JavaScript).

+### Project No.5: Pomodoro
+This is a timer where the user can define the start time in minutes.
+A break time can be defined, too.
+It was built using Bootstrap (HTML,CSS) and jQuery (JavaScript).

 **More information:**
 * Check [freeCodeCamp](https://www.freecodecamp.org) to learn about its whole curriculum for full-Stack web development.